AjayrajSingh/topaz/examples/media/media_player/README.md

 you're using '--stay', A url or path must be supplied for local playback and may be supplied for remote control.

 The app responds to mouse clicks (touch on the Acer) and the keyboard.
-Mozart requires a touch to focus the keyboard.
+Scenic requires a touch to focus the keyboard.
 Touching anywhere but the progress bar toggles between play and pause.
 Touching the progress bar does a seek to that point.
 The space bar toggles between play and pause. 'q' quits.